| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday July 21, 2008!

 artificial demand into the market for grains for ethanol plants- raising

+the costs for livestock and for exports of feed grains.
 The group claims they support ethanol development in this country as one of several reneable energy options that could begin to help wean this country off of foreign oil.
 NCBA believes ethanol should have to compete and be profitable from the marketplace- not from a government mandate.
 We have details on other issues that NCBA worked on this past Saturday at their Board of Directiors meeting- as well as some audio conversation that we had with Gregg Doud, Chief Economist of the NCBA on this food vs. fuel debate.
 We have all of that on our website at the link below- check it out. | |

-Lots of Additional Coverage from Denver. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ We have
+| Lots of Additional Coverage from Denver. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~We have

 several other stories posted on Friday and Saturday from the Summer Cattle